HOW You Sell is More Important than WHAT You Sell

 5 Reasons Why HOW You Sell is More Important than WHAT You Sell

-Imagine you made reservations at one of the best restaurants in town to celebrate a special occasion.
-When you arrive they can’t find your reservation but after arguing with the host for ten minutes they finally agree to seat you.
-While the food is amazing, the service is slow, the server is rude, and the room is so noisy you can’t hear anyone else at your table.
-Hours later you leave the restaurant disappointed and upset.
+Imagine you made a reservation at one of the best restaurants in town to celebrate a special occasion.
+But when you arrive they have no record of it.
+After arguing with the host for ten minutes they finally agree to seat you.
+The food is amazing, but the service is slow, the server is rude, and the room is so noisy you can’t hear anyone else at your table.
+Hours later you leave the restaurant angry, upset, disappointed.

-Here are five reasons why HOW you sell is more important than WHAT you sell when it comes to converting customers.
+Here are five reasons why HOW you sell is more important than WHAT you sell when it comes to converting modern buyers.

 1. The buying experience IS your product

-Data from Salesforce’s State of the Connected Customer report agrees, stating that 80% of customers feel the buying experience a company provides is as important as its products and services.
-That’s why, as a seller, your goal should be to create a high-value, pleasurable, and frictionless experience during the sales cycle that transcends the business value they get from your solution.
+Gartner reports that companies that deliver a great buying experience grow two times faster than those that deliver average experiences.
+Salesforce’s State of the Connected Customer report agrees, stating that 80% of customers feel the buying experience a company provides is as important as its products and services.
+So if you want to sell more, you need to create a high-value and frictionless experience during the sales cycle that transcends the business value customers get from your solution.

 In his popular TEDx talk, “The Power of Listening”, Getting to Yes author, William Ury illustrates how the simple act of attentive listening helps us better understand and connect with others.
 Listening also has the added benefit of invoking feelings of reciprocity.
 When we listen to people and demonstrate an interest in their content and consideration of their feelings, it makes it more likely that they’ll want to listen to us.